jadecobra/python_tdd_exercises/source/exception handling.rst

 * REFACTOR: make it better

-  We just created the same context 5 times, this is a good candidate for a rewrite.
-What if we remove the duplication?
-Since our ``self.assertRaises`` catches an :doc:`AttributeError` in each case, we only need to state it once and place all the lines that raise the error underneath it.
+  I just created the same context 5 times, this is a good candidate for a rewrite.
+What if I remove the duplication?
+Since the ``self.assertRaises`` catches an :doc:`AttributeError` in each case, I only need to state it once and place all the lines that raise the error underneath it.

   .. code-block:: python